jbcodeforce/shift_left_utils/docs/command.md

 * `report`: Generate a report showing the static...
 * `deploy`: Deploy a pipeline from a given table name...
 * `build-execution-plan`: From a given table, this command goes all...
-* `deploy-source-only`: Deploy only the source tables for a given...
 * `report-running-statements`: Assess for a given table, what are the...
 * `undeploy`: From a given sink table, this command goes...
+* `prepare`: Execute the content of the sql file, line...

 ### `pipeline build-metadata`